-Arnold Schwarzenegger's character of Kalidor was originally to have been a reprisal of Conan (the star of the comic book where Red Sonja first appeared), but the film did not acquire the rights to this name.
+Arnold Schwarzenegger's character was originally intended to be a reprisal of Conan, star of the comic book in which Red Sonja first appeared, but the film did not have the rights to this name.
 An unofficial explanation endorsed by fans is that Kalidor is one of Conan's "traveling names," a common feature of multi-national mythical/legendary heroes such as Zeus aka Jupiter and J.R.R.
 Tolkien's Gandalf aka Mithrandir.

 Arnold Schwarzenegger himself eschews this movie as one of his worst, yet he (laughingly) claims that it's an excellent disciplinary tool for his children: "I tell them, if they get on my bad side, they'll be forced to watch Red Sonja (1985) ten times in a row.
 Consequently, none of my kids has ever given me much trouble."

 Arnold Schwarzenegger signed up for a glorified cameo, as a favor to producer Dino De Laurentiis.
 Much to his surprise, he was stuck on the set for four weeks, three weeks longer than expected.
 He discovered after watching a rough cut of the movie that his role had been expanded to co-star, thanks to crafty angles and multiple cameras.
 Soon after, Schwarzenegger decided to terminate his 10-year contract with De Laurentiss.